weynandk/info_threefold/docs/grid/legal/definitions.md

     - all services related to connectivity to the internet (routing, denial of service, firewalling, ...)
     - rackspace & other datacenter services
     - monitoring of the infrastructure (hardware and software).
-- For Managed Capacity a Cooperative or TF Farmer will have to make an agreement with GIG.Tech to get the required software required to create a Managed Capacity Farming Pool (see below).

-## Unmanaged Capacity
+## DIY Capacity

-Unmanaged IT Capacity can exist everywhere; in people’s home, in mobile telephone masts, in utility cabinets, next to railways or motorways, anywhere where internet lines meet electrical outlets, any IT Hosting or Datacenter Facility.
+DIY IT Capacity can exist everywhere; in people’s home, in mobile telephone masts, in utility cabinets, next to railways or motorways, anywhere where internet lines meet electrical outlets, any IT Hosting or Datacenter Facility.
 This capacity is deployed to the TF Grid and has no people involved to manage its operations (apart from the physical and network aspects).
 Farmers have no access to the TF Nodes purchased.
 They can only use the capacity produced in the exact same way as any other user, i.e. through the TF Chain, in a secure private and neutral way, equally applicable to all.

 Unmanaged capacity provides the following 3 basic services

 - Storage Capacity = backend storage services which can be used as backend for more high level storage services like S3
 - Compute Capacity = backend compute capacity which can be used as backend for more high level compute services like Kubernetes.
-- Network Gateway Services: integration with ZeroTier network, HTTP(s) reverse proxy, DNS services, TCP Portforwarding.
+- Network Gateway Services: integration with Zero Network network, HTTP(s) reverse proxy, DNS services, TCP Portforwarding.

 These basic services are ordered through the TF Chain only.
 SLA's (service level agreements) cannot be be guaranteed on Unmanaged Capacity and as such not registered in the TF Chain.

-## Managed Capacity

-Managed capacity is capacity that sits in a datacenter or other controlled environment where people operate and maintain supervision of the capacity connected to the TF Grid and published in the TF Directory.
-SLA (Service Level Agreements) are provided on this capacity like uptime, guaranteed bandwidth, response times, ...

-TF Farmers have access to the TF Nodes and to the GIG Tech Management Software around it.

-Features Only Available In A Managed Capacity Farming Pool

-- Published & Tracked (monitored) Service Level Agreements

-GIG Tech software provides additional capabilities for a Managed Farming Pool:

-- Monitoring & uptime management software.
-- OpenvCloud Portal (full blown software stack to allow management of thousands of nodes and VM's).
-- Virtual Machine support.
-- High Performance Storage (block) for virtual disks for VM's.
-- High Performance Networking support for VM's.
-- Seamless integration with enterprise networking solutions for VM's..
-- Integration with private Identity Management Solutions (e.g. LDAP, Active Directory, ...) (\*)
-- Lots of predefined managed application templates (self healing templates for apps)
-- Supports MS Windows (OS) and other Microsoft Applications

-*(\*) roadmap*

-A TF Farmer or TF Cooperative needs to have an agreement with GIG Tech in place.
-GIG Tech will supply the required software to allow the TF Farmer or TF Cooperative to connect this Managed Capacity to the TF Grid.

 # Legal